Stress and Your Relationship

 Denial is a term which refers to psychological self-deceit.
 The student who is terrified by the prospect of his exams may neither decide to postpone them nor walk out in the middle; he may simply deny that they are of any relevance or importance to his future career, and that it will not matter if he fails them.

 Rationalization involves reasoning out logically acceptable but false explanations for certain events.
 For example, suppose that an individual is competing for a greatly desired promotion at work.
-If he fails to get it, he may reduce his feelings of disappointment and failure by rationalizing that his employers were unfairly biased in favor of the other candidate or prejudiced against him.
+If he fails to get it, he may reduce his feelings of disappointment and failure by rationalizing that his employers were unfairly biased in favour of the other candidate or prejudiced against him.
 He may even convince himself that he ‘did not want the job anyway’.
 Thus he accepts an interpretation of the situation which means he does not have to admit that he simply was not good enough for the job.

 Intellectualization is a process which operates in many situations where potentially enormous stress exists.
 A doctor who sees an endless succession of seriously ill patients may come to regard each person as an intellectual exercise in diagnosis rather than a ‘real’ man or woman.
 Intellectualization thus involves emotional detachment-in effect, a switching-off of our emotions, so that we cannot feel the effects of the stress under which we are working or living.